pROGRAMS

 The Award is open to all eligible students in Canada, the United Kingdom, and France, with the exception of those who are immediate family members of employees of the Vimy Foundation and The Beaverbrook Canadian Foundation.
 Subject to all applicable laws.
 Void where prohibited.

-For further questions or comments regarding this prize please contact the Vimy Foundation at programs@vimyfoundation.ca or 1.514.904.1007 x 3.
+For further questions or comments regarding this prize please contact the Vimy Foundation at programs@vimyfoundation.ca or 1-438-788-1917.

-Sites in Northern France, including the Canadian National Vimy Memorial
+- Sites around Arras, including the Canadian National Vimy Memorial

-All participants depart for home from the Paris airport
+All participants depart for home from the Brussels airport